 First bite quality: Surprising, impressive, made me smile.
 Satisfying bite pressure with a nice shear: The first bite broke away from the rest of the apple in an almost flat cleavage, like splitting a sheet of slate.
 Skin is thick enough to have presence, but doesn’t feel like a barrier.
 The ongoing crunch was softer than I expected—less explosive/shattering than the first bite suggested, and not as crunchy as Honeycrisp, SnapDragon, or GoldRush.
 It’s juicy, but not run-down-your-chin like some Honeycrisps can be.

 Flavor: Needs a frame of reference, because we all like different things.
 I like a complex flavor with an arc.
 I am completely bored with apples with no notes that aren’t “apple-y” or “sweet” (looking at you, Envy and Kiku).
+[EDIT: The estimable Adam of the excellent Adam’s Apples blog characterizes our apple era as “the tedious Age of HoneyCrispySweetieCrunch®“, which I find accurate and hilarious.]
 My three current favorites are GoldRush, SweeTango, and Crimson Crisp.
 I was a Braeburn loyalist for years before the recent apple renaissance really hit its stride.
 I’m looking for underlying tartness; noticeable other-fruit or flower flavors (like pear, gooseberry, elderflower); or a spice (like the cinnamon note in Autumn Glory or the coriander in Grimes Golden).
 For me, Cosmic Crisp starts sweet, low-acid.
 Then some red plum and light honey.
 Toward the end, hints of black tea from the skin.
 Head to head against GoldRush and SweeTango, it suffered by comparison; its lower acidity made it feel insipid.
 Tasting it again later, on its own, I enjoyed it much more.
 It’s lovely on its own merits (made me think “Mmmmm, this is a good apple”), and more flavor notes came through—honeydew melon, sugar snap peas, hints of flint and grapefruit that made me think of a French Chardonnay/Chablis.

 After cutting: The flesh is very pale yellow, with a coarser grain than SweeTango but not as coarse as GoldRush.
 I noted above that it’s too large to eat all at once, but that’s not a problem: This apple does not brown.
 It’s almost disconcerting.
 Its flesh stays almost completely un-browned for at least 5 days with no acidulation or other anti-browning measures.
 Here it is immediately after slicing at 5pm on Sunday, Jan.
 12, and again after 48 hours in the fridge, uncovered and unwrapped.
 After a week in the fridge it had started getting a slightly spongy/leathery layer on the outside, but that’s easily trimmed off (or is fine to eat—it dries out rather than turning mealy or mushy).